tzurp/playwright-cleanup/README.md

         // TODO: Execution order would be removeDeposit(accountId) -> removeInvestmentPlan(accountId) -> deleteAccount(accountId).
 ```

+That's all there is to it!
+The cleanup functionality will now be automatically included in your tests.

 <h2>Options</h2>

-To get detailed terminal logs of the plugins change the `detailedLogOptions` value inside test.extend() to `true`:
+To get detailed terminal logs of the plugins change the `detailedLogOptions` value inside test.extend() to `true` (without the ** **):

 ```
 detailedLogOptions: [**true**, {option: true}]